Augmentation approaches for Mixed Integer Programming: Abstract

 \section{Abstract}

-We are interested in studying the structure of the feasible sets of MIPs and its relation with the existence of a finite cardinality test set which can be applied in augmentation algorithms.
-This paper characterizes a computable, finite test set for MIP which can be embedded in an augmentation algorithm.
-Several examples illustrate the structure of this set and its relationship with previous approaches in the literature.
+{This paper analyses the feasible sets structure of general mixed integer linear programs (MIPs) and its relationship with the existence of a finite cardinality test set which can be applied in augmentation algorithms.
+We derive and characterize a computable, finite test set for MIPs which can be embedded in a finite augmentation algorithm.
+Several examples illustrate the structure of this set and its relationship with previous approaches in the literature.}